spencerdcarlson/google-certs/README.md

 `GoogleCerts.CertificateCache` is an [Agent](https://hexdocs.pm/elixir/Agent.html) that will automatically be started and hydrated so that calls to `GoogleCerts.get/0` or `GoogleCerts.fetch/1` will return the cached results.

-Everytime `GoogleCerts.get/0` or `GoogleCerts.fetch/1` is invoked, the expiration of the cached certificates is checked.
-If the certificates are expired then a new network request is automaticaly issued to Google's API to refresh the cache.
+Every time `GoogleCerts.get/0` or `GoogleCerts.fetch/1` is invoked, the expiration of the cached certificates is checked.
+If the certificates are expired then a new network request is automatically issued to Google's API to refresh the cache.

 ### Optional
 If you wish to start `GoogleCerts.CertificateCache` manually you can set `GOOGLE_CERTS_ENABLE_AUTO_START=false`